level12/pals/readme.rst

     # Non blocking version should fail immediately
     assert lock2.acquire(blocking=False) is False

-    # Blocking version will retry and eventually fail
+    # Blocking version should fail after a short time
-    acquired, retries = lock2.acquire(return_retries=True)
+    start = dt.datetime.now()
+    acquired = lock2.acquire(acquire_timeout=300)
+    waited_ms = duration(start)

     assert acquired is False
-    assert retries > 4

-    # You can set the retry parameters yourself if you don't like our defaults.
-    lock2.acquire(retry_delay=100, retry_timeout=300)

-    # They can also be set on the lock instance
-    lock3 = locker.lock('my-lock', retry_delay=100, retry_timeout=300)
+    assert waited_ms >= 300 and waited_ms < 350

     # Release the lock
     lock1.release()

-    # Basic usage pattern.
+    # Non-blocking usage pattern
-    if not lock1.acquire():
+    if not lock1.acquire(blocking=False):
-        # Remember to check to make sure you got your lock
+        # Aquire returned False, indicating we did not get the lock.
         return
     try:
-        # do my work here
+        # do your work here
     finally:
         lock1.release()

-    # The recommended usage is to use Python's context manager.
-If the context manager fails acquire a lock it will throw an exception, pals.AcquireFailure.
-    # Otherwise if the above exception is not thrown the code within the context manager block has successfully acquired the lock.
-    # See: https://alysivji.github.io/managing-resources-with-context-managers-pythonic.html for good information on the semantics of using context managers in python, catching exceptions, cleanup on failures, etc.
-    assert lock2.acquire()
+    # If you want to block, you can use a context manager:
     try:
         with lock1:
-            # We won't get here because lock2 acquires the lock 'my-lock' just above
+            # Do your work here
             pass
     except pals.AcquireFailure:
+        # This indicates the aquire_timeout was reached before the lock could be aquired.
         pass